cosmin-z/CNN-with-Early-Exit/README.md

 ## First Model : CNN

-I decided to use a Convolutional neural network with 4 convolutional block, a global average pooling layer and a classification block.
-Each convolutional block is made in this way:
+I decided to use a convolutional neural network with 4 convolutional blocks of different sizes, a flattening layer and a classification block.
+Each convolutional block is composed by:

-* 2D convolutional layer
+*Convolutional layer
-* Batch Normalization
+*Batch Normalization
-* Relu as activaction function
+*ReLu
-* Max pooling layer
+Max Polooing 2D

-I decided to plot the loss and accuracy curves both for the training and validation set.
-We can see how, even after only a few epochs, the model immediately begins to perform well.
-The model manages to achieve good results in both loss and accuracy.
-The best model has an accuarcy of 91,5% in the validation set and a value of 89,5% in the test set.
+In addition I've included some regularization.